 In 2017, after eleven years, there has been a rebranding and the WESPA Youth Cup will be held in Kuala Lumpur, Malaysia.
-The World Junior Scrabble Championship will form part of the MSI World Championships in Nottingham, UK, with the USA's Matthew O'Connor victorious.
+The World Junior Scrabble Championship formed part of the MSI World Championships in Nottingham, UK, with the USA's Matthew O'Connor victorious.

 More information is available at youthscrabble.org